sherryxiaoyizhu/kotlin-youtube-app/README.md

 #### One Video

-- Fetch and display video title (ellipsize in the action bar), thumbnail image, number views, published time, number of likes, dislikes and comments from the network through YouTube Data API
+- Fetch and display video title (ellipsize in the action bar), video, number views, published time, number of likes, dislikes and comments from the network through YouTube Data API
+- Click on the YouTubePlayerView to play video (if video is not available in the app, then user can view videos on YouTube web page, see the following step)
+- Click on the YouTube search icon (upper right corner) to redirect to a WebView (the real YouTube web page)
 - Show video description in a ScrollView
-- Long click on the video thumbnail and redirect to a WebView (the real YouTube webpage)

 ### API